Herniated Disc Treatment in Murray

 WHAT IS A HERNIATED OR BULGING DISC?

+The tearing of the outer annular fibers and the subsequent loss of containment of the inner fluid will cause a bulge or herniation.
+The more inner material loss the higher the degree of injury.
 When a disc bulges or herniates, it is a major cause of back pain.
 It can also pinch the delicate nerves that pass by as they exit the spine and go into the legs or arms.
 That’s what can cause radiating pain.
 In other words, pain, tingling, and numbness going down your leg or arm and possibly into your toes or fingers!

 This radiating pain is often referred to as sciatica in the leg or cervical radiculopathy in the arm.
+The pressure on these nerves can change with various activities, and an activity such as lifting incorrectly can dramatically increase the pressure, subsequent pain and nerve compression.